taeruh/mbqc_scheduling/README.md

 ## License

-MBQC Scheduling is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+The MBQC Scheduling project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).